it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 Maturity level 3 requires verification that solution meets quality and security objectives before every major release.
 Evidence that this was done, such as a checklist, would be a useful artifact for the RABET-V process.

+All levels of security requirements requires the creation and maintenance of a security requirements for applications.
+The inclusion of these securtiy requirements and their alignment to the threats and risks identified in the threat modeling and risk assessment section would be useful for the RABET-V assesors to validate the security requirements.

 **Secure Architecture/Architecture Design Stream**

 All maturity levels produce artifacts which will be useful during the Architecture Review.
 The greater the maturity, the more useful the artifact will be to the architecture review.
 These will assist in expediting the architecture review and ensuring its output is an accurate as possible.

 **Secure Architecture/Technology Management Stream**